larix45/mydrive/README.md

 ## Configuration

-It is possible to change apperance by editing theese CSS variables

-...

 Changing the name of folder with data can be done by replaceing lines
 > const full_file_path = encodeURI(server_adress + **"/public/"** + filename);